Transport equations in H\"older space by vanishing viscosity and applications

 In \cite{ciam:crip:spir:20}, the authors show that there is $b \in L_{loc}^p$, $p \in [1,\frac 43]$, such that

-where $b_m$ is a regularisation of $b$, for $d=3$, and s.t. there is no uniqueness of bounded distributional solutions when $m \to + \infty$.
-In \cite{dele:giri:22}, the conclusion is the same for a compactly supported divergence-free vector field $ b \in L^\infty$.
+where $b_m$ is a regularisation of $b$, for $d=3$, and such that there is no uniqueness of bounded distributional solutions when $m \to + \infty$.
+The conclusion is the same, in \cite{dele:giri:22}, for a compactly supported divergence-free vector field $ b \in L^\infty$.
 To put it another way, there is no smooth selection principle by regularisation. \\

-Finally, let us mention \cite{colo:crip:sore:22}, where the authors exhibit a first order coefficients $b$ H\"older continuous such that the vanishing viscosity procedure from a parabolic approximation yields to several different solutions, uniqueness fails to be true in $L^2$.
+Finally, let us mention \cite{colo:crip:sore:22}, where the authors build a first order coefficients $b$ H\"older continuous such that the vanishing viscosity procedure from a parabolic approximation yields to several different solutions, uniqueness fails to be true in $L^2$.
 In spite of this counter-example, there is no contradiction with our uniqueness result, stated in Theorem \ref{THEO_SCHAU_non_bounded_optimal}, as we only consider uniqueness in a H\"older space, defined further.
 The non-uniqueness seems to occur only in non-smooth functional spaces.
-Then we are able to affirm that there is a selection principle by vanishing viscosity, which is a positive answer to the question (Q3) in \cite{ciam:crip:spir:20}.
+Then we are able to affirm that a selection principle by vanishing viscosity may happen, which is a partial positive answer to the question (Q3) in \cite{ciam:crip:spir:20}. \\

-We propose in this article a new approach to handle with the determinist transport equation \eqref{transport_equation}.
-We consider \textit{vanishing viscous solution}, see e.g. \cite{evan:98}, which is different to the \textit{viscous solution} introduced by Crandall and Lions \cite{cran:lion:83} for the Hamilton-Jacobi equation.
-We do not consider upper or lower solution, but a smooth well-posed parabolic equation and we take the limit, up to sub-sequence selection, of the mollification parameter and of the viscosity.
+We propose in this article a new approach to handle with the determinist transport equation \eqref{transport_equation}, by \textit{vanishing viscous solution}, see e.g. \cite{evan:98}.

 For the best author's knowledge, the notion of vanishing viscosity has been already used for several classes of evolution PDEs, e.g. hyperbolic ones in \cite{bian:bres:05}, but it was not developed to establish the regularity control of the solution of a general transport equation.
 Finally, with this method, we also deduce existence and uniqueness of a H\"older continuous solution of the inviscid Burgers' equation.